DavidLi33/Fake-News-Website/README.md

 # Fake-News-Website
-Locally hosted fake news website using node.js and html with a trained BERT model on the backend.
-The user can input text and the model will return a classification with a confidence score.
+Fake news website with 5 different classification models through streamlit.
+The user can enter text into the search bar and select the model they want to use.
+The website will the return a true or false classification, as well as a confidence percentage.